rapid7/metasploit-framework/documentation/modules/post/windows/recon/wql_query.md

   **ACTION**

-  This is any of the predefined actions that are pre-baked in.
+  This is any of the predefined actions that are pre-baked in, or use with WQL to run a raw query.

   **NAMESPACE**